realcomputation/iRRAMx/README.md

 ## Prerequisite
 Of course, being built on iRRAM, iRRAM is a prerequisite of this library.
 The users of this library first have to install iRRAM in their system.
-Our library is, at this moment, compatible with the version of iRRAM that is accessible through their [Github](https://github.com/norbert-mueller/iRRAM) in the most recent commit (_`a4d2409` on May 1, 2015_).
+Our library is, at this moment, compatible with the version of iRRAM that is accessible through a forked [Github repository](https://github.com/fbrausse/iRRAM) in the most recent commit (_`6545f78 on Mar 19, 2019`_).
 When iRRAM is being installed, it asks whether it will be installed directly in the system or in a local directory.
 For now, iRRAM_extension only detects iRRAM when it is installed in system.

 ## Installation
 iRRAM_extension is a static C++ library.
 Its compilation is deferred to the users.